CanonicalLtd/maas-docs/en/intro-new.md

 ### Commissioning scripts during enlistment

-Starting with MAAS 2.5, MAAS runs all provided commissioning scripts during enlistment, gathering the minimum required information.
-Administrators can subsequently make a machine "Ready" simply by running hardware tests.
+Starting with MAAS 2.5, MAAS runs all built-in commissioning scripts during enlistment so that the collected data may be used during commissioning when MAAS runs user-provided custom scripts.

-For more details, see [Commission nodes][commission-nodes], and [Add nodes][enlistment-nodes].
+In a future MAAS release, machines will be able to enter the Ready state automatically after enlistment if a node passes the hardware tests.

 For more information about enlistment, commissioning and creating customized commissioning scripts, see [Add nodes][enlistment-nodes], [Commission